-In general, AUD involves continuing to drink despite recurrent social, interpersonal, and/or legal problems that result from alcohol use.
-Behaviorally, it usually involves frequent binge drinking, but may or may not reach the level of chemical dependence.
-A person may start to narrow in on social events and friendships that involve drinking, require increasing amounts of alcohol to achieve the same effect, and be subjectively aware of cravings and the compulsion to drink, continuing to do so even if it’s making them feel depressed or anxious.
+AUD involves continuing to drink despite recurrent social, interpersonal, and/or legal problems that result from alcohol use.
+A person with AUD might narrow in on social events and friendships that involve drinking, require increasing amounts of alcohol to achieve the same effect, and be subjectively aware of cravings and the compulsion to drink, continuing to do so even if it’s making them feel depressed or anxious.

-At more severe levels, they’ll experience physical and emotional withdrawal symptoms like tremors, nausea, sweating, and insomnia shortly after they stop drinking, and drink to relieve or avoid those symptoms.
-If they decide to quit, the intensity of withdrawal symptoms may push them to lapse back into drinking behavior.
+At more severe levels, a person might develop chemical dependence and experience physical withdrawal symptoms like tremors, nausea, sweating, and insomnia shortly after they stop drinking.
+The intensity of withdrawal symptoms might push them to lapse back into drinking behavior.

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) provides several questions that can help when considering whether if you might be suffering from AUD.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) provides several questions that can help when considering whether you might be suffering from AUD.
 If you have severe AUD and might experience withdrawal symptoms upon quitting drinking, outside help is advised during the recovery process.
-You should work with your doctor to determine what’s best for you, but that additional help might include detoxification, medical treatment, or professional rehab – in addition to the counseling and group support that, in my opinion, are helpful to anyone moving from misuse to sobriety.
+You should work with your doctor to determine what’s best for you, but that additional help might include detoxification, medical treatment, or professional rehab in addition to counseling and group support.
 The SAMHSA helpline is available 24/7 to help you locate a range of recovery resources.

-I hope these definitions will be of some value as you consider whether you feel in control of your drinking behavior.
-Remember that none of the above come with the label of “alcoholic,” but refer only to behaviors.
-And problem behavior always exists on a spectrum.
+I hope these definitions will be of some value as you consider whether you feel in control of your drinking.
+Alcohol misuse doesn’t necessarily indicate someone is an “alcoholic,” which involves chemical dependence and can result in withdrawal symptoms upon quitting.
+Risky behavior exists on a spectrum.
 It’s important that we try to shake off some of the stigma surrounding how we talk about alcohol use and sobriety so we can begin to think clearly about it!